noimjosh/chip_autoshutdown/README.md

 CHIP Battery Auto-Shutdown
 ============================

-This script will check the level of a battery attached to the CHIP.
+This script will check if power is supplied through the micro USB attached to the CHIP.

 This needs to be run as root due to the shutdown command.